Expert medical and surgical care in Thailand

 • Hair loss (depends on the specific drugs used)

-• Increased infection risk during immune suppression
+• Increased infection risk during immune suppression, including febrile neutropenia3,4

 • Mouth sores and taste changes